 Deep thinking isn’t the problem.
 Overthinking is.

 Overthinking is when our thinking gets out of control and we aren’t able to shut it down.
-It’s the kind that is unhealthy, obsessive and leads us to nowhere.
-We analyze so much that it literally hurts our brain or makes us feel very tired.
+It’s the kind that is unhealthy, obsessive, and leads us to nowhere.
+We analyze so much that it literally hurts our brains or makes us feel very tired.
 If left unchecked, it might also lead to depression, stress, anxiety, and other disorders or mental health issues.

 Some INFJs struggle to make decisions.
 I’m one of them.
 Whenever I want to go somewhere, I would plan the shortest route to take.
 This seems like what most people would do, isn’t it?
 But sometimes, I would take it to another level.
 For example, I would think: Is the train crowded?
 Should I avoid the train?
 Will it rain?
 Is the path sheltered?